complexorganizations/Data-Scraper/.github/tasks.md

-- [ ] Instead of downloading the page and trying to use the selector, lets just do it like a browser.
+- [ ] Build a proper GUI for all the selectors, there are alot of things missing for multiple selectors
 - [ ] The selectors wont work properly
-- [ ] Build a proper GUI for all the selectors
+- [ ] Instead of downloading the page and trying to use the selector, lets just do it like a browser.
 - [ ] Code Optimizations
 - [ ] Bug Fixing